ifdefelse/ProgPOW/README.md

 }
 ```

-The inner loop.  `DAG_BYTES` is set to the number of bytes in the current DAG, which is generated identically to the existing ethash algorithm.

 The flow of the inner loop is:
 * Lane `(loop % LANES)` is chosen as the leader for that loop iteration